bparees/image-registry/pkg/origin-common/README.md

 The code is almost untouched, but there are some differences:

-  * some depedencies was merged into this package (getEnv, Addr, recommendedHomeFile, etc.),
+  * some dependencies were merged into this package (getEnv, Addr, recommendedHomeFile, etc.),
   * it doesn't support migrations for `KUBECONFIG` (i.e. the old default is ignored, which is `.kube/.config`),
   * it uses the field `openshift.kubeconfig` from our config instead of the `--config` flag.